gaurdian2701/BattleTanks3D/README.md

 # Battle Tanks MVC
-I forked this repository to learn how MVC works and implement in in different scenarios
+I forked this repository to learn how MVC works and implement it in different scenarios